EDUCBA

 Shade Alternate Rows in Excel 1-3

-Step 3: As soon as you click on the Table button, Create Table window will pop up with the rows selection.
-Click the OK button to apply table format on the selected rows.
+Step 3: As soon as you click the Table button, the Create Table window will pop up with the rows selection.
+Click the OK button to apply the table format on the selected rows.

 Shade Alternate Rows in Excel 1-4

-Note: Make sure My table has headers option is checked as this option allows Excel to let you know that the first row from your data is a row of headers.
-You can see a table output as shown below, with alternate rows are shaded.
+Note: Make sure My Table has a headers option checked, as this option lets Excel know that the first row from your data is a row of headers.
+You can see a table output below, with alternate rows shaded.

 Shade Alternate Rows in Excel 1-5

-Step 4: You also have an option to design your table in shades through the Design tab.
-You can navigate to more designs and create a custom design of your own as well.Shade Alternate Rows in Excel 1-6
+Step 4: You also have the option to design your table in shades through the Design tab.
+You can navigate to more designs and create your own custom design.Shade Alternate Rows in Excel 1-6

 Method #2 – Conditional Formatting without Helper Column